Discover Callaway’s Best Irons in 2024: Eight Models Tested and Reviewed by Professionals.

 Beware out in the marketplace as some unscrupulous retailers are likely to put this model in your hands if you’ve expressed an interest in the TaylorMade P790.
 The Ai Smoke thanks to being cast and not forged is less expensive (at full retail prices you’ll save £305), and thanks to its stronger loft the Smoke will be the favourite to win hands down in any launch monitor battle for ball speed or distance.

 If you’ve been put off Callaway game improver irons over the last few generations as the top edges were particularly chunky and the heads came with shiny finishes that scuff up quickly the AI Smoke is a whole different proposition.
-This head shape is much more pleasing, hence why it could be attractive to golfers also looking at players’ distance iron models.
+This head shape is much more pleasing, hence why it could be attractive to golfers also looking for the best players’ distance irons.

 See the AI Smoke as a cracking blend of modern hollow body technology, for golfers happy with their speed but with a tendency to spray shots across the face on a regular basis, and you’ll be thinking exactly along the right lines.